jekyll/jekyll-admin/docs/_frontend/actions.md

 Async action for fetching an array of the registered collections (including posts).

-### > `fetchCollection(collection_name)`
+### > `fetchCollection(collection_name, directory)`

-Async action for fetching the requested collection with its documents.
+Async action for fetching documents and directories of the requested collection inside the requested directory.

-### > `fetchDocument(collection_name, id)`
+### > `fetchDocument(collection_name, directory, filename)`

-Async action for fetching the requested document.
+Async action for fetching the requested document in a directory.
 The response includes the document body.

+### > `createDocument(collection_name, directory)`

+Async action for creating a document in the requested directory.
+The content comes from `state.metadata`.
+If the path is not provided, it is auto-generated from the title.

-### > `putDocument(id, collection_name)`
+### > `putDocument(collection_name, directory, filename)`

-Async action for creating/updating the requested document.
-The response includes the document body.
+Async action for updating the requested document.
 The updated content comes from `state.metadata`.
 If the filename is not provided, it is auto-generated from the title.
+The response includes the document body.

-### > `deleteDocument(collection_name, id)`
+### > `deleteDocument(collection_name, directory, filename)`

-Async action for deleting the document from disk.
-After deletion, collection is requested.
+Async action for deleting the document in a directory from disk.
+After deletion, collection documents are requested.

 ## Metadata